unixfox/refresh-botguard-token-youtube/README.md

 - https://github.com/yewtudotbe/invidious-custom/blob/master/patches/022-potoken.patch

 3. Configure invidious to use redis (redis_url in config.yaml) and configure the program to use redis too using env REDIS_URL
-4. Launch the program periodically.
+4. Launch the program periodically (every 10 minutes).
 5. Launch invidious